lunardao/research/crypto_to_fiat.md

 # Means of Withdrawing

 - **$XMR** (Monero) - is the #1 privacy coin at the moment, though there are more and more privacy projects developing alternatives.
-- Anonymous withdrawals to cash must be Over the Counter (OTC, peer-to-peer) or NON-KYC ATMs.
+- Anonymous withdrawals to cash must be Over the Counter (OTC, peer-to-peer) or non-KYC ATMs.
 - These services usually take BTC (or ETH or some normie coins) but not XMR, so there is a need to exchange or swap BTC without being connected to the original account.
 - To remain private and anonymous we must be absolutely sure to not connect to any accounts/wallets/IPs we use with doxxed crypto and our identity in general.